Early Life

 Rise to Success

-Shriram's career began at Bell-Northern Research.
-In 1994, he joined Netscape as a vice president.
-He later served as president of Junglee, an online comparison shopping firm, before it was acquired by Amazon in 1998.
-Shriram then became vice president of business development at Amazon.
-His most notable achievement was investing in Google in 1998.
-His $250,000 investment was crucial for the company's early development.
-Shriram founded Sherpalo Ventures in 2000.
+Shriram's career began with Bell-Northern Research.
+In 1994, he joined Netscape as an executive.
+Later, he served as the president of Junglee, an online comparison shopping firm, which was acquired by Amazon in 1998.
+Shriram then became a vice president at Amazon.
+His most significant contribution came in 1998 when he invested in Google, providing crucial early funding that helped the company grow.
+He founded Sherpalo Ventures in January 2000, a venture capital firm investing in disruptive technologies.

 Key Business Strategies